Last Updated: 1/16/21

 Another aviation rule, I got this one from American Science & Surplus.
 It's made by Cruver Manufacturing Co., and is a spiral rule that lets you figure out true altitude from indicated altitude by compensating for temperature.
 The only instructions are printed on the back, and I never quite managed to make it work in a sensible manner.
 But I don't really have avionics training.

 Purchased on eBay, this is a set of slide rules used by artillerists to aim their big guns.
 Based on the materials, I'm guessing it's Vietnam vintage or thereabouts.
-The small rule at the top is the only "slipstick" style, and seems to be a rough approximation rule, with the cursor sticks below it used for specific loads and uses.
-It seems like I'd need specially made charts in order to get any use out of these rules, though.
+The small rule on the right is the only "slipstick" style, and seems to be a rough approximation rule, with the cursor sticks below it used for specific loads and uses.
+It seems like I'd need specially made charts in order to get any use out of these rules, but if anyone can make sense of the instructions and can figure out how to use them alone, let me know.
+Click on either picture to show at larger size.

 I got this clasp on eBay missing the clip part (although I've since seen this model complete on eBay).
 I bought a cheap tie clasp and kitbashed the pieces together to create the thing seen above.
 It only has A, C and D scales, plus a cursor, and is 2" (5cm) long.